blittable/rustup/src/lessons/lesson_three/README.md

 One of the philosophies of Rust is 'Pay only for what you use'.
 Make no assumptions about what a type does - dive into the api doc.

-The functionality that is on a type is from a `trait`.
+The functionality that is on a type is from a `trait`, which from an OO perspective looks and feels like an interface.

 In an OO language like .NET, the root object `Object` implements ```Object.MemberwiseClone``` and is accessible to all classes/objects.